albertobas/olive-oil-trust/README.md

 ## About

-[Olive Oil Trust](https://github.com/albertobas/olive-oil-trust 'https://github.com/albertobas/olive-oil-trust') is an olive oil traceability solution built on Ethereum that allows its members to trace and commerce with an ERC-1155 token representation of their own products, and end customers to trace and buy those tokens.
+[Olive Oil Trust](https://github.com/albertobas/olive-oil-trust 'https://github.com/albertobas/olive-oil-trust') is an olive oil traceability solution built on Ethereum that allows its members to trace and commerce with an ERC-1155 token representation of their own products, and end customers to trace and buy these tokens.

 This can be seen as a collaboration network of olive growers, olive oil mills, bottle manufacturers, bottling plants, distributors, retailers and certifiers.